Category: Scraping use cases

 Even with a powerful headless browser, you might still end up with a blank page.

-That’s because Naver uses multi-layered JavaScript challenges; sometimes tied to region, sometimes tied to session behavior.
+That’s because on product pages Naver uses multi-layered JavaScript challenges; sometimes tied to region, sometimes tied to session behavior.

 And if your scraper doesn’t match expected patterns (browser fingerprint, TLS, execution timing), rendering will silently fail or loop endlessly.